Skip to content

 Via API: Use the following curl command, replacing <HUB_API_URL> with your Hub's URL (e.g., http://localhost:8080):

-If issues persist, contact support@apheris.com and provide logs or a Support ZIP archive if available (Settings > Support > Download Support Zip).
+If issues persist, contact support@apheris.com.
+When reaching out, include relevant logs and, if the Hub is running, a Support ZIP archive (Settings > Support > Download Support Zip) to help provide context about your environment and configuration.